-3.41 The process chemicals used during the decontamination process, i.e. detergents, etc., may not be completely removed by the rinsing process.
-The tolerable residual level is dependent on the nature of the chemical and the intended use of the medical device.
+3.37 The process chemicals used during the decontamination process, i.e. detergents, etc., may not be completely removed by the rinsing process.
+The tolerable residual level is dependent on the nature of the chemical.

-The supplier of any process chemicals in use is obliged to provide data on the chemical composition of the chemical the biocompatibility of its components and the method of detection, to determine whether processed medical devices are free from residuals at the specified levels.
+The supplier of any process chemicals in use is obliged to provide data on the chemical composition of the chemical the biocompatibility of its components and the method of detection.